 The equipment weighs around 105 lbs only, unlike the Platinum club bike that’s 176 lbs.
 Still, C1 promises stability, durability, and sturdiness.

-But, there have been frequent complaints about the seat provided—they aren’t much comfortable, and you can make adjustments on them vertically only.
+But, there have been frequent complaints about the seat provided—they aren’t much comfortable, and you can only make adjustments on them vertically.

 But, the C1 is an excellent contender in the exercise bike segment for lasting fitness needs.